gbmhunter/Pid-C/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.1.3.0 2013/09/16 Removed Doxygen files (the ./doc folder). v1.1.2.1 2013/09/16 Fixed error in README Changelog table formatting. v1.1.2.0 2013/09/16 Deleted old Mercurial repo files (.hgignore and .hgtags).
+v1.2.0.0 2013/09/16 Removed unnecessary header file includes in Pid.c.
+Moved Pid.h to ./src/include/.
+Removed details section from title block comments in Pid.c and Pid.h.
+Changed the precompiler debug macro detection from a error to a warning. v1.1.3.0 2013/09/16 Removed Doxygen files (the ./doc folder). v1.1.2.1 2013/09/16 Fixed error in README Changelog table formatting. v1.1.2.0 2013/09/16 Deleted old Mercurial repo files (.hgignore and .hgtags).
 Fixed capaitilisation of some of the README section names.